jakobrunge/tigramite/README.md

 # Update (6/9/17)

-Added an option for permutation testing.
+Added an option to approximate the null by permutation testing (approx="perm").
 This method is slow but recommended for small samples (generally less than 500), where the asymptotic null cannot be accurately estimated.

 # Update (5/8/17)